-- 6.28 As part of the requirement for staff to undergo regular updated safeguarding training, online safety training is also delivered, We will ensure online safety is a running and interrelated theme throughout the curriculum and is reflected in relevant policies, teacher training, the role and responsibilities of the designated safeguarding lead and any parental engagement. - 6.29 More details can be found in our policies on Online Safety and Mobile and Smart Technology which consider the 4Cs, content, contact, conduct and commerce. - 6.30 At Marshland High School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
+More details can be found in our policy on Online Safety which considers the 4Cs: content; contact; conduct; and commerce, and reflect the fact that many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).

+6.31 At Marshland High School we recognise that technology, and risks and harms related to the internet evolve and change rapidly.
 Therefore, we carry out an annual review of our approach to online safety, supported by a risk assessment (on at least an annual basis) that considers and reflects the risks that children face in our setting.
+We also communication with parents and carers to reinforce the importance of children being safe online.